 Mila Kunis is confident about her body, but, in 10 years, she said her tune could change.
 "I will not put a needle in my body unless I have a medical reason," she told Bazaar, "but ask me in 10 years.
 Right now, I'm like, 'I'm going to embrace it,' but ...
 I'm probably going to want to have something done.
 I have no doubt."

 For now, she is happy with how she looks and feels.
 "People have interpretations of what you're supposed to be like.
 If you're unattractive and overweight, you must have a great personality.
 If you're attractive, then you must not be the nicest person.
 People are always taken aback that I'm easygoing but not necessarily stupid."

 sources: article & pictures

-I like that the article isn't hating (despite not being exactly well written) on her weight gain, but I think she looked a lot better before.
+I like that the article isn't hating (despite not being exactly well written) on her weight gain.